 Two weeks ago, discussions surrounding Bitcoin and layer-1 protocols peaked during the market volatility triggered by the Trump administration’s sweeping tariffs.
 However, according to Santiment marketing director Brian Quinlivan in a May 1 blog post, the focus has since shifted to high market cap memecoins.

-It was stated that online discussions surrounding these high-risk tokens have increased as a gamble mindset has been adopted by traders, rather than a calculated investment approach.
+Observers stated that online discussions about these high-risk tokens have increased, as traders adopt a gamble mindset rather than a calculated investment approach.

-It was added by Quinlivan that this serves as a clear indication that investments are increasingly being made by traders based solely on speculation and short-term gains.
+Quinlivan added that this clearly indicates traders are increasingly making investments based solely on speculation and short-term gains.

-It was noted by Quinlivan that while the overall crypto market increased by 10% in the past eight days, Bitcoin only saw a 7% gain, indicating that more speculative assets are being flocked to by traders.
+Quinlivan noted that while the overall crypto market increased by 10% in the past eight days, Bitcoin gained only 7%, indicating that traders are flocking to more speculative assets.

-It was stated by Quinlivan that whenever Bitcoin leads an initial rally and then starts moving sideways, bigger risks are typically taken by investors, who aim for higher returns through more speculative and riskier purchases.
+A Quinlivan stated that whenever Bitcoin leads an initial rally and then moves sideways, investors typically take bigger risks, aiming for higher returns through more speculative and riskier purchases.

-A notable spike in positive crowd sentiment towards Dogecoin has been observed, following a major decline in crowd interest during April, as various applications for DOGE exchange-traded funds were filed in the US.
+Observers noted a significant spike in positive crowd sentiment toward Dogecoin after interest declined sharply in April, as several entities filed applications for DOGE exchange-traded funds in the US.

-Despite the delay in the Securities and Exchange Commission’s decision on these filings until mid-June, a state of cautious anticipation is being experienced by traders, according to Quinlivan.
+Despite the Securities and Exchange Commission’s decision to delay these filings until mid-June, traders are experiencing a state of cautious anticipation, according to Quinlivan.

-Until late April, a major decline in crowd interest had been experienced by DOGE.
+DOGE experienced a major decline in crowd interest until late April.
 However, its social dominance has now spiked to the highest level in nearly three months, as conversations and filings surrounding Nasdaq’s ETF listings have increased, according to him.

-According to DefiLlama data, a spike in monthly trading volume was seen by PumpSwap, the decentralized exchange of the memecoin launch platform Pump.Fun, reaching $11 billion in April after recording only $1.7 billion in March.
+According to DefiLlama data, PumpSwap—the decentralized exchange of the memecoin launch platform Pump.Fun—saw its monthly trading volume spike to $11 billion in April, up from just $1.7 billion in March.

-Meanwhile, a rise to $3.3 billion in monthly trading volume for Pump.Fun was seen in April, up from $2.5 billion in March.
+Meanwhile, Pump.Fun’s monthly trading volume rose to $3.3 billion in April, up from $2.5 billion in March.

 Following the launch of US President Donald Trump’s memecoin on Jan.
 18, memecoin activity saw an explosion, with Pump.fun’s weekly trading volume reaching a high of $3.3 billion.